When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 You can also test different subject lines.
 Subject lines are one of the essential parts of any email.
 They’ll help determine whether someone opens your message or not.
 It’s what hooks the subscriber to learn more.

 Most email automation platforms can also conduct A/B testing for your emails.
 And A/B testing isn’t just beneficial for email.
-For example, it’s essential to test copy and content on a brand’s website so that A/B testing will come in handy in more ways than one.
+For example, it’s essential to test copy and content on a brand’s website so that A/B testing will be helpful in more ways than one.

 Related: How to Write an Email Subject Line That’s Sure To Get Clicked